Where it all started

 Not the prettiest though…

-Again, I was useless and didn’t get the before pictures, so this is the tiny one from the estate agents brochure.
+Again, I was useless and didn’t get the before pictures, so these are the tiny one from the estate agents brochure.

 We have this 70’s sauna look for our living room/conservatory.
 This is where our mains electricity consumer unit for the house is (the wall on the right of this photo), which means there is no window on the front of the house (see the external photos).